 Sustainability interventions in nursing wards

-Nursing interventions
+Nursing practice

 Reusable non-sterile suture removal set

-A suture removal set contains sterile disposable materials such as gauze, cotton swabs, tweezers, and scissors or a stitch cutter.
+Sutures can be removed with sterile disposable materials such as gauze, cotton swabs, tweezers, and scissors or a stitch cutter.
 The tweezers and scissors do not need to be sterile and can be replaced by clean, reusable ones that are cleaned and disinfected.
 This means the final sterilisation step is omitted after cleaning and disinfection.
 Mechanical cleaning (thermal disinfection) is preferred over manual cleaning.

 Intervention